arolle/DesktopSearch/README.md

 	$ java -jar fsml-1.0-SNAPSHOT-jar-with-dependencies.jar [dbname] [path] [exclude-from-path]

-Place the created database inside the `data` folder.
+Place the created database inside the `data` folder of the DesktopSearch project.
 It will then be selectable as data source in the frontend.